Best Alternative to Noom Med for GLP-1 2026: Ranked by What You Actually Need | Luma Health

 Calibrate

-✓ StrengthsDeepest clinical program · RD sessions + lab work + coaching · Best cost with insurance
+✓ StrengthsDeepest clinical program · 1:1 coaching + lab work · Can be cost-effective if insured

 Full Comparison Table